 The Plan will require that your request be in writing.
 The Plan will act on your request for an accounting within 60 days.
 The Plan may need additional time to act on your request, and therefore may take up to an additional 30 days.
 Your first accounting will be free, and the Plan will continue to provide to you one free accounting upon request every 12 months.
 However, if you request an additional accounting within 12 months of receiving your free accounting, the Plan may charge you a fee.
 The Plan will inform you in advance of the fee and provide you with an opportunity to withdraw or modify your request.

 Exercising Your Rights

 - You have a right to receive a copy of this notice upon request at any time.
 You can also view a copy of the notice on the Williams College web site.
 This notice and the Plan’s HIPAA privacy policies are subject to change.
 If you participate in the Medical Expense Reimbursement Account, the Plan will notify you of any changes to this notice by mail.
 The Plan will also post a revised notice on the Williams College web site.
 When material changes are made to this notice or to the Plan’s HIPAA privacy policies, the changes will affect practices with respect to all the Plan’s PHI, including PHI collected prior to the changes.

 - If you have any questions about this notice or about how the Plan uses or shares PHI, or want a paper copy of this notice, please contact Megan Childers, Benefits Specialist or call (413) 597-4355.

-- If you believe your privacy rights have been violated, you may file a complaint by contacting the Plan’s Privacy Official, Frederick Puddester, Vice President for Finance & Administration and Treasurer or call (413) 597-4421.
+- If you believe your privacy rights have been violated, you may file a complaint by contacting the Plan’s Privacy Official (Vice President for Finance & Operations and Treasurer) or call (413) 597-4421.
 You may also notify the Secretary of the U.S. Department of Health and Human Services of your complaint.